 A rockfish life history type common to the U.S. west coast was simulated (Table 1), based on the life history for yelloweye rockfish.
 Yelloweye rockfish are assumed to have slow population dynamics based on very low natural mortality and recruitment compensation (steepness).
 However, the operating model was parameterized using higher natural mortality and steepness values to allow for shorter recovery periods (< 100 years) for computational efficiency while still maintaining the characteristics of a rockfish life history.

-Two alternative cases were simulated using the operating model to account for the potential impacts of time-invariant versus time-variation in natural mortality and fishery selectivity.
+Two alternative cases were simulated using the operating model to account for the potential impacts of time-varying natural mortality and fishery selectivity.
 The first case, “time-invariant”, involved a fixed natural mortality rate over time and a fixed fishery selectivity curve during the historical period, the overfished period, and after the stock rebuilt to target biomass levels.
 The historical period involved asymptotic fishery selectivity (Fig. 1a).
 The simulated stocks were reduced to an overfished state (below MSST) at the time of the first assessment in year 50.
 Subsequent to the stock being estimated overfished, fishery selectivity shifted to a dome-shaped selectivity curve (Fig. 1b) while the stock rebuilt to the target biomass to reflect a change in fisher behavior due to harvest restrictions induced by an overfished declaration (e.g. avoidance behavior, closed-areas).
 The fishery selectivity returned to asymptotic after the stock was estimated to be rebuilt.

-The second case, “time-varying”, involved autocorrelated annual deviations in natural mortality and uncorrelated normally distributed annual deviations in the parameters on which the fishery selection pattern was based during the historical, overfished, and rebuilt periods (Fig. 1c and 1d).
+The second case, referred to as “time-varying”, involved annual deviations in natural mortality and in the parameters on which the fishery selection pattern was based during the historical, overfished, and rebuilt periods (Fig. 1c and 1d).
 Annual deviations in selectivity were applied to two fishery selectivity parameters: 1) the length (in cm) at which the ascending limb of fishery selectivity reached maximum selectivity (termed ‘size at maximum selectivity’, Fig. 1c), and 2) the width of the plateau for maximum fishery selectivity (defined as a logistic function between peak and the maximum length) resulting in dome-shaped selectivity (termed ‘width at maximum selectivity’, Fig. 1d) during the years the stock was overfished.
 A standard error of 0.05 was applied annually about the size at maximum selectivity for all years and a standard error of 0.20 was applied for the width at maximum selectivity during the years the stock was estimated to be overfished.
 The level of variation about each parameter was selected to ensure that the ascending limb of the fishery selectivity was greater than the 50% length at maturity (37cm) within the operating model, and the width of maximum selectivity (creating dome-shaped selectivity) was small enough to allow potential detection by the estimation method (a detectable portion of the population with reduced selectivity due to dome-shaped selectivity).
+Annual deviations in natural mortality were autocorrelated.

 The operating model was based on a single-sex age-structured model.
 An annual fishery catch-per-unit effort (CPUE) index was observed with error, length- and age-composition data were collected for selected years, and used by the estimation method to estimate population size and a catch level.
 The catches were then removed without error from the simulated stock.
 Data generation, catch estimation and stock updating was conducted in an iterative fashion for 100 years (termed the management period), a length of time that would allow for recovery (stock growth to at or greater than the target biomass) to occur.